Mitigating Premature Exploitation in Particle-based Monte Carlo for Inference-Time Scaling: Related Work

 IS is a cornerstone of modern computational methods, forming the basis for MCMC sampling algorithms~\citep{metropolis1949monte}, Variational Inference~\citep{jordan1999introduction,kingma2019introduction}, Reinforcement Learning~\citep{peters2007reinforcement,roux2025tapered,schulman2017proximal}, and Monte Carlo Gradient Estimation~\citep{mohamed2020monte,schulman2015gradient,foerster2018dice}.

+\paragraph{Extending Particle-based Monte Carlo} Standard Sequential Monte Carlo (SMC\citep{doucet2001introduction,doucet2001sequential,chopin2020introduction,naesseth2019elements}) and Particle Filtering (PF) methods are inherently myopic, as they estimate the current state distribution relying solely on present and past observations without anticipating future evidence.
+Consequently, these algorithms often suffer from sample impoverishment, as particles are propagated and resampled without the benefit of forward-looking information that could guide them toward high-likelihood regions emerging in later time steps.

-\paragraph{Auxiliary Particle-based Monte Carlo} Auxiliary Particle Filters (APF) also use a look-ahead mechanism to address the key limitation of standard PF, myopic resampling, i.e. relies only on past and current information for resampling~\citep{pitt1999filtering, pitt1999filtering-sim}.
-The mechanism biases the resampling distribution toward particles predicted to lead to more promising future states.
+Auxiliary Particle Filters (APF) introduce a look-ahead mechanism to mitigate the inefficiencies of standard myopic resampling~\citep{pitt1999filtering, pitt1999filtering-sim}.
+APF algorithms bias the resampling process toward particles predicted to lead to more promising future states, thereby introducing a notion of forward-looking update for the resampling distribution.

+Beyond single-step look-ahead for filtering, SMC methods have been adapted in the Reinforcement Learning (RL) literature to tackle long-horizon planning~\citep{piche2018probabilistic, macfarlane2024spo}.
+In this context, planning is often cast as probabilistic inference~\citep{levine2018reinforcement} where the goal is to sample trajectories proportional to their expected return.~\cite{piche2018probabilistic} leverage this control as inference perspective, proposing a SMC planner that iteratively re-weights and resamples action sequences based on future rewards, effectively performing a multi-step look-ahead search in continuous control tasks.~\cite{macfarlane2024spo} introduced Sequential Monte Carlo Policy Optimization (SPO), which utilizes SMC as a highly parallelizable policy improvement operator within an Expectation-Maximization framework.
+Unlike tree-based search methods based on MCTS, SPO uses particle-based sampling to explore the policy space, generating high-reward trajectories that serve as targets for training a neural policy, thus offering a scalable alternative for planning in complex environments.

+Recent research addresses particle impoverishment in SMC-based RL, a phenomenon where resampling reduces trajectory diversity and hinders exploration~\citep{lioutas2022critic,de2025trust}.
+To mitigate this,~\cite{lioutas2022critic} introduced critic-guided resampling, using value estimates to bias distributions toward high-likelihood regions while maintaining diversity. ~\citep{de2025trust} synthesizes ideas from MCTS and SMC, applying trust-region constraints to ensure that particle updates remain within plausible posterior regions, counteracting particle degeneracy and state collapse.
+These methods ground resampling in bayesian inference, improving state estimation for algorithms like actor-critic and bridging the gap between probabilistic inference and deep RL.

+However, adapting these planning mechanisms for LLMs and extended reasoning traces proves challenging.
+Learning an accurate, calibrated value function to guide sampling remains difficult, while standard resampling steps often trigger particle collapse, causing candidate diversity to vanish before the planning horizon is reached.
+Integrating LLMs with RL is an active research area, and techniques like SMC and PF offer powerful ways to enhance these algorithms.
+See~\cite{murphy2024reinforcement} for an overview of probabilistic methods for language models and planning.